telepresenceio/telepresence/reference/rbac.md

 # Telepresence RBAC
 The intention of this document is to provide a template for securing and limiting the permissions of Telepresence.
-This documentation will cover the full extent of permissions necessary to administrate Telepresence components in a cluster.
+This documentation covers the full extent of permissions necessary to administrate Telepresence components in a cluster.

 There are two general categories for cluster permissions with respect to Telepresence.
 There are RBAC settings for a User and for an Administrator described above.
 The User is expected to only have the minimum cluster permissions necessary to create a Telepresence [intercept](../../howtos/intercepts/), and otherwise be unable to affect Kubernetes resources.